jzhou316/botnet-detection/README.md

 test_auroc = result_dict_avg['auroc']
 ```

-And we mainly compare the AUC-ROC metric to compare across models.
+And we mainly compare the AUROC (area under the ROC curve) metric to compare across models.